burke-software/django-responsive-dashboard/docs/quickstart.rst

     dashboards.register('sis__optional', ExampleDashboard)

-In my case my app was named sis but you could use anything here. title is optional.
+In my case my app was named sis but you could use anything here.
+The title is optional.
-Now go to /sis/optional/dashboard/ And you should see a pretty boring dashboard!
+Now go to /sis/optional/dashboard/ and you should see a pretty boring dashboard!

 You probably want more than this.
-Check out the api reference (eh need create this) or the implimentation in `django-sis`__
+Check out the api reference (eh need create this) or the implementation in `django-sis.`__

 __ https://github.com/burke-software/django-sis/blob/master/ecwsp/sis/dashboards.py